Is My Marriage Valid in California?

 If the court determines that the marriage is not valid, void or voidable then the community property law presumption will not apply and the court will have to make a determination of how to divide the parties’ assets usually awarding the bulk of the estate to the spouse who actually paid for things, similar to a partition action of real property.

-If you have questions regarding your marriage and community property, call the Los Angeles divorce lawyers at Berenji & Associates today for a free consultation.
+If you have questions regarding your marriage and community property, call the divorce lawyers at Berenji & Associates today for a case evaluation.